-The College Charter sets out the standards of service that you can expect as a student of the Heart of Worcestershire College.
+The Student Standards set out the standards of service that you can expect as a student of the Heart of Worcestershire College.

 Equality and Diversity